+Alma Media is a media company focusing on digital services and publishing.
+In addition to news content, the Group’s products provide useful information related to lifestyle, career and business development.
 Alma Media builds sustainable growth for its customers by utilising the opportunities of digitalisation, including information services, system and expert services and advertising solutions.
 The services of Alma Media have expanded from Finland to the Nordic countries, the Baltics and Central Europe.
 The Group’s parent company Alma Media Corporation is a Finnish public company established under Finnish law, domiciled in Helsinki at Alvar Aallon katu 3 C, PL 140, FI-00101 Helsinki.

 A copy of the consolidated financial statements is available online at www.almamedia.fi or from the parent company head office.

-The Board of Directors approved the financial statements for disclosure on 13 February 2018.
+The Board of Directors approved the financial statements for disclosure on 13 February 2019.
 According to the Finnish Limited Liability Companies Act, shareholders have the opportunity to approve or reject the financial statements at the General Meeting of Shareholders held after publication.
 It is also possible to amend the financial statements at the General Meeting of Shareholders.

 The figures in the financial statements are independently rounded.

 The consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards, IFRS.
-The IAS and IFRS standards and SIC and IFRIC interpretations in effect on 31 December 2017 have been applied.
+The IAS and IFRS standards and SIC and IFRIC interpretations in effect on 31 December 2018 have been applied.
 International Financial Reporting Standards refer to the standards and their interpretations approved for application in the EU in accordance with the procedure stipulated in EU regulation (EU) no 1606/2002 and embodied in Finnish accounting legislation and the statutes enacted under it.
 The notes to the consolidated financial statements also comply with Finnish accounting and company legislation.